-If you would like to take part in Día De Los Muertos festivities and join me and my fellow Mexican people in remembering our loved ones, here are 10 traditional Catrina makeup looks you'll love.
+If you'd like to take part in Día De Los Muertos festivities and join me and my fellow Mexican people in remembering our loved ones, keep scrolling for nine traditional Catrina makeup looks you'll love.

 Día De Los Muertos Makeup Essentials

-When it comes to creating a Catrina makeup look, refrain from using greasy oil-based face paints—it’s gooey and never seems to set.
+When it comes to creating a Catrina makeup look, refrain from using greasy, oil-based face paints—it’s gooey and never seems to set.
 Instead, try a water-based theatrical makeup or poke around your makeup bag for your most pigmented and long-wearing colors.
 Día De Los Muertos festivities run well into the night and early into the morning, so it's important your makeup can withstand the dancing, singing, and eating.
-Scroll down to shop the products you'll need from some of our favorite Latina-owned brands.
+Scroll down to shop a few standout products from some of our favorite Latina-owned brands.

 A jumbo black eyeshadow or eyeliner pencil will be your best friend when creating the looks above.
 It's just the right tool to make drawing details on your face much easier.

 A long-wearing lipstick is just what you need to add tons of color to your face.
 Add bright details to your Catrina makeup look with chubby lipstick like a marker, or with a detail brush.
 The best part is lipsticks come in a variety of hues these days, so you'll have plenty of options.